changhsinlee/changhsinlee.github.io/_posts/2019-11-21-productive-at-bats.md

 ### 1 in 4

 Baseball is a hard sport.
 According to [baseball-reference](https://www.baseball-reference.com/leagues/MLB/2019.shtml), the average batting average in Major League in 2019 was .252.
 The average number of at-bats per hitter per game is around 4.
-Only 1 in 4 at-bats becomes hit.
+Only 1 at-bat in 4 became a hit.

-In other words, the best hitters in the world _fail 3 times a day._
+In other words, the best hitters in the world _failed 3 times a day._

 ![a baseball at bat](/figure/source/2019-11-21-productive-at-bats/at-bat.png)